fairlearn/fairlearn/docs/user_guide/datasets.rst

 While the dataset is widely used, it has significant ethical issues.

-As explained in :func:`sklearn.datasets.load_boston`, Harrison and Rubenfield developed the feature *B* under the assumption that racial self-segregation had a positive impact on house prices.
+As explained in :func:`sklearn.datasets.load_boston`, Harrison and Rubenfield developed the feature *B* (proportion of population that is Black) under the assumption that racial self-segregation had a positive impact on house prices.

-*B* then is a measure of systemic racism, as it encodes racism as a factor in house pricing.
+*B* then encodes systemic racism as a factor in house pricing.

 Thus, any models trained using this data that do not take special care to process *B* will learn to use mathematically encoded racism as a factor in house price prediction.

-Harrison and Rubenfield describe their projected impact of the problematic variables as follows.
+Harrison and Rubenfield describe their projected impact of the problematic variables as follows (note that these descriptions are verbatim from their paper):

-Both variables come from the 1970 US Census.

 * *LSTAT*: "Proportion of population that is lower status = 0.5 *
 (**proportion of adults without some high school education and proportion of